1. CV Examples

 Copied!

-Focus on actions with tangible outcomes when composing your bullet point descriptions of job highlights.
+Focus on actions with tangible outcomes when composing your bullet-pointed job highlights.
 These are always much more interesting to hiring managers than passive lists of responsibilities, which could easily be lifted from any comparable retail job description.
-Instead, offer insight into what you can achieve by describing measurable beneficial results, such as: "Helped the company achieve savings of £50,000 by improving negotiations with suppliers."
+Imagine reading 25 retail CVs that all follow this format:

 Retail Assistant at TRT Sports, City of London